friday27/JavaDSA/Cracking/OOPConcepts.md

     * We can use `object instanceOf className`

 * Difference between class and an object?
     * An object is an instance of a class.
-Objects hold any information , but classes don’t have any information.
+Objects hold any information, but classes don’t have any information.
 Definition of properties and functions can be done at class and can be used by the object.
-    * Class can have sub-classes, and an object doesn’t have sub-objects.

 * What is **this** pointer?
 THIS keyword is used as a pointer which refers to the current object of a class.